-Students enrolled on a Coventry University course at the Coventry University Branch at The Knowledge Hub are expected to comply with the Coventry University Branch at The Knowledge Hub's Regulations that are not specific to this academic course, specifically those that relate to attendance, behaviour, plagiarism etc. These Regulations can be found within the Student Handbook.
+Students enrolled on a Coventry University course at the Coventry University Branch at The Knowledge Hub are expected to comply with the Coventry University Branch at The Knowledge Hub's Regulations that are not specific to this academic course, specifically those that relate to attendance, behaviour, plagiarism etc. These Regulations can be found at the Coventry University Branch at The Knowledge Hub.

-Approved by Coventry University Academic Board on 22nd May 2020.
+Approved by Coventry University Academic Board on 3 October 2020.